Go to Homepage

 Kuala Lumpur shopping is diverse, vigorously showcased in the annual Mega Sales, hotels and hospitality are world class, transport is plentiful and food and nightlife teeming in downtown and newer suburban locations.
 June features a countrywide dance and culture extravaganza called Citrawarna, or “Colours of Malaysia”.
 What more could you want?
 Well, a few more cabs perhaps… Welcome to Malaysia, “Truly Asia”, as the catchy slogan goes.
 This is a country in rapid transition that has managed to combine funk and fervour, class and crass, technology and tradition, religion, romance and royalty, with aplomb.
 It is a heady cocktail, the results often unexpected.
 More for visitors at the hugely revamped and informative Ministry of Tourism website.

-The Airport, and getting around the city by cab or train
+The airport and getting around

 Kuala Lumpur is a can-do city on the move.
 Once notorious for its gridlocked traffic, cars and people move too these days, thanks to some well-planned elevated motorways and light rail options.
 New highways snake in from the international airport.
 The monorail ride from Raja Chulan station (near the Crowne Plaza Mutiara) to KL Sentral is just 15 minutes.
 Short distances are a steal at just RM1.20.
 Taxis are plentiful, in theory, but are impossible to find when it rains and meters are rarely used.